 How to test Chrome extensions in Selenium

-With Continuous Integration (CI) and Continuous Delivery (CD) becoming standard practices in software development, automation testing has been established as a key component in testing processes.
-Testing tools and processes are consciously and continuously geared towards automation, with the aim of making testing faster, easier and more accurate.
+With Continuous Integration (CI) and Continuous Delivery (CD) becoming standard practices in software development process, automation testing has been established as a key component in testing processes.
+Testing tools and techniques are consciously and continuously geared towards automation, with the aim of making testing faster, easier and more accurate.

 However, there are certain actions that can be more difficult to automate.
 For example, automating the testing of browser extensions can pose difficulties.